Pitcairn Islands: Sexual assault trials of 2004

-In 2004, charges were laid against seven men living on Pitcairn and six living abroad.
-This accounted for nearly a third of the male population, and half of the island's adult males.
-After extensive trials, most of the men were convicted, some with multiple counts of sexual encounters with children.
-On 25 October 2004, six men were convicted, including Steve Christian, the island's mayor at the time.
-In 2004, the islanders had about 20 firearms among them, which they surrendered ahead of the sexual assault trials.
-After the six men lost their final appeal, the British government set up a prison on the island at Bob's Valley.
-The men began serving their sentences in late 2006.
-By 2010, all had served their sentences or been granted home detention status.
+In 2004, charges were laid against seven men living on Pitcairn and six residing abroad.
+This represented nearly a third of the male population and half of the island's adult males.
+After extensive trials, most were convicted, some on multiple counts of sexual assaults on children.
+On 25 October 2004, six men were found guilty, including Steve Christian, the island's mayor at the time.

+In the same year, the islanders surrendered about 20 firearms ahead of the sexual assault trials.
+Following the loss of their final appeal, the British government constructed a prison at Bob's Valley to house the convicted men.
+The men began serving their sentences in late 2006, and by 2010 all had either completed their terms or been granted home detention status.

 Geography

 The Pitcairn Islands form the southeasternmost extension of the geological archipelago of the Tuamotus of French Polynesia, and consist of four islands: Pitcairn Island, Oeno Island (atoll with five islets, one of which is Sandy Island), Henderson Island and Ducie Island (atoll with four islets).

 The Pitcairn Islands were formed by a centre of upwelling magma called the Pitcairn hotspot.
 Pitcairn Island is a volcanic remnant primarily formed of tuff, where the north side of the cone has been eroded.
 Pitcairn is the only permanently inhabited island.
 Adamstown, the main settlement on the island, lies within the volcanic basin.
 Pitcairn is accessible only by boat through Bounty Bay, due to the island's steep cliffs.
 Henderson Island, covering about 86% of the territory's total land area and supporting a rich variety of animals in its nearly inaccessible interior, is also capable of supporting a small human population despite its scarce fresh water, but access is difficult, owing to its outer shores being steep limestone cliffs covered by sharp coral.
 In 1988, this island was designated as a UNESCO World Heritage site.
 The other islands are at a distance of more than 100 km and are not habitable.

 Pitcairn Island has no permanent water source; however, the island has three seasonal semi-permanent springs.

 † Includes reef flat and lagoon of the atolls.